ldgit/eslint-plugin-adriatichr/README.md

 # eslint-plugin-adriatichr

-Just an experiment for use in Adriatic.hr, company I work for.
+Just an experiment for eventual use of custom lint rules in Adriatic.hr, company I work for.

 ## Installation